SoiZig

 • You may find it helpful to inform family members / house mates of your practice time & space, which might enable them to give you privacy and/or help with pets &/or children.

-#1 Guideline During Yoga Class -- Self-Care!:
+#1 Commitment During Soizig's Yoga Class -- SELF-Care!:

-Benefits of Private Yoga Instruction include:
+Benefits of Private Yoga Instruction:

 In addition to group classes, I also offer private yoga classes.
-This can be great for new students, people with special considerations, and/or who otherwise prefer private classes, and enables me to offer one-to-one support throughout the class to guide you in performing the practices:
+Privates can be great for new students, people with special considerations, and/or who otherwise prefer private classes, and enables me to offer one-to-one support throughout the class to guide you in performing the practices:

 • providing more specific instruction based on your current understanding and ability (which may change from class to class);